ray-project/ray/doc/source/cluster/kubernetes/troubleshooting/troubleshooting.md

 RayService is a Custom Resource Definition (CRD) designed for Ray Serve.
 In KubeRay, creating a RayService will first create a RayCluster and then create Ray Serve applications once the RayCluster is ready.
 If the issue pertains to the data plane, specifically your Ray Serve scripts or Ray Serve configurations (`serveConfigV2`), troubleshooting may be challenging.
 See [rayservice-troubleshooting](kuberay-raysvc-troubleshoot) for more details.

+(autoscaler)=
+## Ray Autoscaler

+### Ray Autoscaler doesn't scale up, causing the new Ray tasks or actors to remain pending

+One common cause is that each Ray task or actor requires an amount of resources that exceeds what any single Ray node can provide.
+Note that Ray tasks and actors represent the smallest scheduling units in Ray, and a task or actor should be on a single Ray node.
+Take [kuberay#846](https://github.com/ray-project/kuberay/issues/846) as an example.
+The user attempts to schedule a Ray task that requires 2 CPUs, but the Ray Pods available for these tasks have only 1 CPU each.
+Consequently, the Ray Autoscaler decides not to scale up the RayCluster.

 (questions)=
 ## Questions